Laravel-Lang/lang/docs/statuses/az.md

 </td><td width="50%">

 Since you already have an account, you may accept the invitation from your account settings screen.

 </td></tr>
 <tr><td width="50%">

+Since you have a cash balance sufficient to begin a subscription, providing a payment method is not required.
+You may leave this field empty if you wish to begin a subscription using your cash balance.

+</td><td width="50%">

+Since you have a cash balance sufficient to begin a subscription, providing a payment method is not required.
+You may leave this field empty if you wish to begin a subscription using your cash balance.

+</td></tr>
+<tr><td width="50%">